ABOUT ISABEL

 Studying architecture and the nature of cities continues to be a passion for me and has proven to be a most sustaining and at times exhilarating inspiration for my work.
 These interests led me to photograph the Statue of Liberty during its restoration (I was on the scaffolding surrounding Miss Liberty– a breathtaking way to see New York harbor!) and to tunnel thousands of feet below ground in a copper mine in Butte, Montana, where I lived while writing a history of the buildings and copper mines in Uptown Butte.

-These work experiences broadened my interests and introduced me to new neighborhoods, to new ways of life, and to important political issues.
-Working as a city planner, I witnessed firsthand how economic and political forces shape neighborhoods and cities, dramatically affecting people’s quality of life.
-I then turned to filmmaking to try to democratize the development and planning process—to get the voices of people not usually heard out into the forefront.
-I use film to inform communities and civic leaders of the larger truth behind what creates, and sometimes, destroys neighborhoods.
-The stories I tell are local, but the implications and issues themselves reach beyond neighborhood borders to cities, states, and even other countries.
+I use film to inform communities, civic leaders, and politicians of the larger truth behind what creates, and sometimes, destroys neighborhoods.
+The stories I tell are local, but the implications and issues reach beyond neighborhood borders to cities, states, and even other countries.
 My two documentaries about Brooklyn, Made in Brooklyn and Brooklyn Matters, have been shown on public television stations across the country and in Canada.

 Blind Faith, my newest documentary, is somewhat of a detour from previous work.
 It took 15 years of filming to complete this personal film about my daughter, Anna, and her blind father, David.